Spartan hegemony: History and rise to power

 The Spartans had conquered the southern Peloponnese and incorporated the territory into the enlarged Sparta state.
 Spartan society functioned within three classes: homoioi or spartiates, perioeci, and the helots.
 The helots were captives of war and were state-owned slaves of Sparta.
 They powered the city-state's agrarian economy and were the work force.
-Additionally, the other class of working population in Spartan society were the perioeci meaning “dwellers around” who were free peoples of conquered territories.
+Additionally, the other class of working population in Spartan society were the perioeci, meaning "dwellers around", who were free peoples of conquered territories.
 The perioeci were allowed to maintain their own infrastructures, administrative arrangements and local economy, but had to pay tribute to Sparta and provide soldiers for the military.
 The homoioi were the citizens of Sparta.
 They were the elite class and were the only deserving of the title Spartan.
 As a result, the Spartan population was very small in comparison with the working classes.
 There was a ratio of 7 or 8 helots to every Spartan citizen.
 These three populations performed complementary functions that distinguished Sparta with a unique economic and social organization.
 While the helots and the perioeci were the workforce in agriculture and industry, the Spartans could devote themselves to training, maintaining, and operating the military.
 The reason for the continual strong military existence was to preserve order in Sparta and hold the large enslaved populations in check.

 Sparta's post Peloponnesian War regime

 Lysander was the Spartan who after the end of the Peloponnesian War in 404 BC established many of the foreign pro-Spartan governments throughout the Aegean.
 He also established many Spartan garrisons.
 Most of the polis ruling systems he set up were ten man oligarchies called decarchies.
 Harmosts, Spartan military governors, were left as the head of the decarchies.
 As the men appointed were loyal to Lysander rather than Sparta, this system has been described as Lysander's private empire.
 In this establishment of a new Aegean order, many lost their lives or were exiled but on the other hand Aegina and Melos were restored to their former inhabitants.

 Sparta was divided over what to do about Athens itself.
 Lysander and King Agis were for total destruction as were Sparta's leading allies Corinth and Thebes.
 However, a more moderate faction led by Pausanias gained the upper hand.
 Athens was spared but her long walls and the fortifications of Piraeus were demolished.
 Lysander did manage to insert the significant condition that Athens recall her exiles.

 The return of the exiles to Athens contributed to the political instability of Athens allowing Lysander to establish shortly the oligarchy that has come to be known as Thirty Tyrants, composed of men beholden to him.
-The danger of so much power being in the hands of one person had become sufficiently clear that both King Agis and King Pausanias agreed that Lysander's wings needed to be clipped.
+The danger of so much power being in the hands of one person had become sufficiently clear that both King Agis and King Pausanias agreed that Lysander's influence needed to be curtailed.
 The decarchies were declared abolished and Athens quickly benefited when Sparta permitted democracy to be restored at Athens.